Lucrum/to-do-list/README.md

 Built using Webpack!

-Features project organization, due dates, editing support, deletion of todos
+Features project organization, due dates, editing support, deletion of todos, and persistent local storage!

-Will soon feature local persistent storage!

 See the site in action at https://lucrum.github.io/to-do-list/dist/index.html!